chenzhiliang94/Happenings-NUS/README.md

 6. User chooses one or more types of emails choice
 7. Use case ends

+**Extensions**

+1a.
+User enteres an invalid command
+1b.
+The bot replies with an error message, followed by a list of correct available commands 3b.
+Use case ends

 <br>

 ### 3.2 Use Case 2: Changing Categories
 ---

-1. User has already initialised Happenings@NUS bot
+**MSS**
-2. User enters /changeCat to change category of notified emails
+2. User enters /changeCategory
 3. HappeningsBot reply with available choices of categories
-4. User chooses caterogies of event emails .
+4. User chooses caterogies of emails
+5. HappeningsBot shows confirmation message
 3. Use case ends

 <br>

 ### 3.3 Use Case 3: Invalid Commands
 ---

+**MSS**
 1. User enteres an invalid command
 2. The bot replies with an error message, followed by a list of available commands
 3. Use case ends

 <br>

-### 3.4 Use Case 4: Hibernating/resume the bot
+### 3.4 Use Case 4: Hibernating the Bot
 ---

+**MSS**
-1. User enters /hibernate to stop notifications from Happenings@NUS bot
+1. User enters /hibernate
+2. HappeningsBot shows confirmation message of hibernation
+3. Use case ends

+### 3.5 Use Case 4: Resuming the Bot
+---

+**MSS**
-2. User enters /resume to resume functions of the bot
+1. User enters /resume
+2. HappeningsBot shows confirmation message of resumation
 3. Use case ends